-A shell pasta with an extra tasty onion soup (sauce) served in a mug topped with a light gratiné, fresh parsley and crunchy bread crumbs.
-The new way to eat your onion soup!
+Shell pasta with an extra tasty onion soup served in a mug topped with a light gratin, fresh parsley and crunchy breadcrumbs.
+French Onion Soup Pasta is a great way to revamp your onion soup leftovers!

-This is my first ever mug meal!
+This is my first-ever mug meal!
 Actually, I went to buy the mugs extra for this recipe.
-A shell formed pasta served with a leftover of onion soup and a light gratin on top with a few bread crumb to recall the “french onion soup bread” and gives the meal an extra crunch.
-It’s quite simple to make and tasty, so if you have some onion soup leftovers this is the way to go!
+A shell-formed pasta served with leftover onion soup and a gratin on top with a few breadcrumbs.
+In order to recall the “French onion soup bread”, plus it gives the meal an extra crunch.
+It’s quite simple to make and tasty, so if you have any onion soup leftovers at home, this French Onion Soup Pasta is the way to go!

 So let’s make this fun and easy dish!

-- Add them immediately to an oven proof mugs or small ovenproof recipients of your choice
+- Add them immediately to an oven-proof mug or small ovenproof recipient.

-- Add 150ml of the preheated onion soup in each mugs (3/4 of the mug)
+- Add 150ml of the preheated onion soup in each mug (3/4 of the mug).

-- Add the bread crumb on top, cook 1 more minute before taking the mugs out from the oven
+- Add the breadcrumbs on top, cook 1 more onute before taking the mugs out from the oven.

 - Sprinkle a bit of parsley and black pepper.